Utah Becomes Latest State To Ban Discredited LGBTQ 'Conversion Therapy'

 A spokesperson for Republican Gov. Gary Herbert, who directed licensing regulators to make the change, confirmed the move to NPR on Wednesday.

-"We want to thank Gov. Herbert and his administration for not allowing this issue to be politicized," Troy Williams, the executive director of Equality Utah, said at a news conference Wednesday celebrating the news.
+"We want to thank Governor Herbert and his administration for not allowing this issue to be politicized," Troy Williams, the executive director of Equality Utah, said at a Wednesday news conference celebrating the news.
 "He saw how polarizing this was becoming, and he made the decision to allow science to prevail over politics.
 He kept his word to the LGBTQ community, and we are deeply grateful to him."

 There are some key exceptions: The ban doesn't apply to clergy, religious counselors, parents or grandparents, so long as they're not acting as psychologists.

-Still, the rule exists — a simple fact that, for a long time, was far from assured.
+Still, the rule exists — a simple fact that, for a long time, was far from ensured.

-So, Herbert requested that state regulators review and propose new rules concerning the practice.
+So Herbert requested that state regulators review and propose new rules concerning the practice.

 "I certainly have concerns about some of the abuse that I've heard talked about, but I'm not a psychologist," Herbert said during a news conference last June, when he announced his request.
 "This is not my background.
 I'm going to rely upon the experts to tell us what should be done, or not be done, or how it should be done."

-A host of medical professionals — including the American Psychiatric Association, the American Psychological Association and the American Academy of Pediatrics — have outright rejected as "futile and destructive."
+A host of medical professionals — including the American Psychiatric Association, the American Psychological Association and the American Academy of Pediatrics — has outright rejected conversion therapy as "futile and destructive."

 LGBTQ young people are already significantly more likely to attempt suicide than their heterosexual peers.
 But according to researchers at San Francisco State University, rates of attempted suicide among LGBTQ youth more than double when parents try to change their sexual orientation.
 And those rates triple when parents and therapists and religious leaders try to do so.